ruslandoga/pitch2/pitch.md

 # Why Thailand?

-We chose Thailand because it is a leading tourist destination, where robust public transport is essential for visitors unfamiliar with the area.
+We chose Thailand because it is a leading tourist destination and robust public transport information is essential for visitors unfamiliar with the area.
 The rapid growth of Thailand, especially Bangkok, highlights the increasing demand for efficient transit solutions.

 Our admiration for Bangkok's BTS system and our personal fondness for the country motivate us to enhance its digital transport infrastructure, improving the experience for tourists and residents.

 ---